Fungus gnat: Description

 The larvae of most species feed on fungi growing on soil, helping in the decomposition of organic matter.
-However some species are predatory, including those in the genus Arachnocampa of family Keroplatidae – the "glowworms" of Australia and New Zealand.
+However, some species are predatory, including those in the genus Arachnocampa of family Keroplatidae – the "glowworms" of Australia and New Zealand.

 The adults are 2–8 mm long, and are occasionally pollinators of plants and carriers of mushroom spores.
 They also may carry diseases such as pythium (which causes "damping-off" to kill seedlings) on their feet.

 Most fungus gnats are weak fliers, and can often be seen walking rapidly over plants and soil, rather than flying.
 However, when airborne, the gnats may be quite annoying to humans by flying into their faces, eyes, and noses, both indoors and outdoors.
 These flies are sometimes confused with drain flies.

+This species goes through 4 stages of life: egg, larva, pupa, and adult.
+The adults can live up to 10 days and lay up to 200-300 eggs at a time in the moist top layer of the soil.
+These eggs will typically hatch within 4 days and progress through the cycle.
+The pupa stage also consists of about 4 days, then adult gnats emerge and begin the whole process again.

 Hardiness

 Some fungus gnats are exceptionally hardy, being able to tolerate cold conditions through their possession of antifreeze proteins.
-Typically, overwintering organisms can either avoid freezing or tolerate freezing, but Excechia nugatoria can do both.
+Typically, overwintering organisms can either avoid freezing or tolerate freezing, but Exechia nugatoria can do both.
 For E. nugatoria, the production of noncolligative antifreeze proteins (NAPs) protects the head and thorax from freezing, but they do not protect the abdomen.
 Freezing of the head and thorax in other insects tends to have adverse effects on neural tissue, so it is not surprising that these protective mechanisms have been observed in certain species, but E. nugatoria is the only insect known to semi-freeze through the winter.
 By allowing the abdomen to freeze, evaporative water loss is reduced over the course of the winter.

 Management

 Fungus gnats in the family Sciaridae may be pests.
 They are typically harmless to healthy plants - and humans - but can inflict extensive damage to seedlings; their presence can indicate more serious problems.
 In houseplants, the presence of sciarids may indicate overwatering; they may be feeding on roots that have been immersed in water too long and are thus rotting, or the gnats may be attracted to fungus growing in saturated topsoil.
 Consequently, allowing the top two inches of soil to dry may reduce their numbers.
 The pests are sometimes also managed by placing a layer of sand pebbles, or indoor mulch on top of the soil around plants.
+Adding perlite or another similar soil conditioner can also help aerate the soil and improve drainage, both of which will reduce the growth of the fungi which the gnats feed upon.